 Marika is the Programming Director of the Visions 9 Film Festival & Conference.
 In her final year at UNCW, she is wanting to pursue film or music festivals further and eventually enter the industry as a permanent staff member, while still having time to create her own short films on the side.
 Her passion for film festivals stemmed from her involvement in Visions 8 last year as the Social Media Coordinator.
 Marika also enjoys other forms of entertainment, from trap music videos to still photography to just enjoying the great outdoors.
 Her dream is to live in the middle of nowhere with a large amount of dogs and access to any film she wants to watch.

-Andrea Newton is the V9 Development Assistant, Awards & Swag & Inventory Coordinator.
+Andrea Newton is the V9 Development Assistant, Bake Sales, Catering, & Inventory Coordinator.
 She is originally from Indian Trail, NC.
 She is in her third year at UNCW and is a film studies major with a minor in religion.
 Her interest in film started when she was very young and it turned into a dream for her future.
 In addition to film, her passions are religion, teaching, literature, and travel.

 Hospitality & Outreach Department

 Tara O’Brien is the Hospitality & Outreach Director for Visions 9 Film Festival & Conference.
 Her interest for film began in high school after taking a history of film and film production class.
 This interest eventually developed into a passion that lead Tara to the University of North Carolina Wilmington, where she is now a senior majoring in Film Studies with a double minor in Creative Writing and International Studies.
 She finds herself most interested in producing and the business aspects of film but she also enjoys learning about all aspects of film production.
 Alongside her love for film her main interests lie in learning about other cultures, writing, and marketing.
 In her off time she enjoys reading a good book, watching a movie or going dancing with friends.